 - Estimates state over 40 million rolls are used in the UK each year.

-- Microfibers of plastic are an increasing problem and come from cleaning products, cloths, clothes and many other daily items!
+- Microfibers of plastic are an increasing problem and come from cleaning products, cloths, clothes and many other daily items that we just wash down the sink!

 - Beeswax has antibiotic properties that helps reduce mould, but keeps moist food like cheese from drying out.